MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

    `[INFO] [1778595783.358052132] [UnityEndpoint]: RegisterSubscriber(/cntrl, <class 'geometry_msgs.msg._point.Point'>) OK`
    `etc`

-separate camera required in scene to ttransmit as camera cannot render to texture (required for transmit) and render to unity display simulteaneously

 ## MATLAB
 **IMPORTANT**: MATLAB must be installed either directly in your root `(C:)` or a folder with no whitespace characters (i.e. **not** `Program Files` or `Program Files x86`).
 This avoids issues wich can break ROS Toolbox Python scripts.